BiaoWang225/biaowang.github.io/_publications/2022-paper-title-number-2.md

 ---
-title: "Towards Learning Multi-domain Crowd Counting"
+title: "PRNet++: Learning towards Generalized Occluded Pedestrian Detection via Progressive Refinement Network"
 collection: publications
 permalink: /publication/2022-paper-title-number-2
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'